 Quickstart: Create an ASP.NET Core web app in Azure

 This article deploys an app to App Service on Windows.
 To deploy to App Service on Linux, see Create a .NET Core web app in App Service on Linux.

 Install Visual Studio 2019 with the ASP.NET and web development workload.

 If you've installed Visual Studio 2019 already:

-- Install the latest updates in Visual Studio by clicking Help > Check for Updates.
+- Install the latest updates in Visual Studio by selecting Help > Check for Updates.

 Create an ASP.NET Core web app